kammt/MemeAssembly/README.md

 ```
 sudo make install
 ```
+This will install the binary file under /usr/bin/memeasm.
 The compiler can now be called by using the *memeasm* command

 ## Compiling and running your code
 First, do what a developer does best: code!
 Keep in mind that it is recommended to save your code in a .memeasm file.